 I cannot help but cringe when I see a dog tethered to a humans back as he climbs up a mountain face or when a dog is whale-eyed, ears back, clearly stressed, as his guardian hang glides off a cliff, hundreds of feet up in the air.
 We are the ones with the large prefrontal cortex and the ability to reason, let’s use them both.

 Call me old fashioned if you will, but I’m not convinced extreme sports are in the best interest of the dog.
 I love extreme sports but dogs should not be subject to peoples’ extremities.
-Just because a dog will go anywhere a person takes him doesn’t mean he should, it is healthy or good for them!
-Regardless of what the guardian thinks or says, in most of these pictures and scenarios the dogs do not look relaxed or happy, at least from a behavioral perspective and probably from a cortisol one as well.
+Just because a dog will go anywhere a person takes him doesn’t mean he should, it is healthy or good for them.
+Regardless of what the guardian thinks or says, in most of these pictures and scenarios the dogs do not look relaxed, stress free or happy, at least from a behavioral perspective and probably from a cortisol one as well.
 What’s your opinion?